 What to avoid:

-● Anything that is oxo-degradable, photodegradable or degradable
+Anything that is oxo-biodegradable, photodegradable, omnidegradable or degradable etc.

-● Anything claiming to be biodegradable without also being labelled compostable
+Anything claiming to be biodegradable without also being certified compostable.

 What to be wary of: